Factsheet Five

 Factsheet Five was a periodical mostly consisting of short reviews of privately produced printed matter along with contact details of the editors and publishers.

-In the 1980s and early 1990s, its comprehensive reviews (thousands in each issue) made it the most important publication in its field, heralding the wider spread of what would eventually be called fanzine or zine culture.
+In the 1980s and early 1990s, its comprehensive reviews (thousands in each issue) made it the most important publication in its field, increasing distribution channels for self-publishers and heralding the wider spread of what would eventually be called fanzine or zine culture.
+A number of underground artists and writers read or submitted their work to Factsheet Five, including John Porcellino, Julie Doucet, and Jonathan Lethem.

 Before the widespread adoption of the web and e-mail beginning around 1994, publications such as Factsheet Five formed a vital directory for connecting like-minded people.
 It was the literary equivalent to such phenomena as International Sound Communication in the period of cassette culture.

 History

-The magazine was originally published in 1982 by Mike Gunderloy on a spirit duplicator in his bedroom in a slanshack in Alhambra, California, though the first issue notes he was located at Hyde Park neighborhood in Boston.
+The magazine was originally published in 1982 by Mike Gunderloy on a spirit duplicator with a run of 50 copies soon after he moved to the Hyde Park neighborhood in Boston.
+He started publishing this zine due to frustrations over writing about the same oddities or discoveries to different friends back in California as well as the infrequent publication of The Stark Fist of Removal, of which he was a fan.
 The original focus was science fiction fanzines (the title comes from a short story by science fiction author John Brunner), but it included other reviews.
 Bob Grumman contributed a regular column on avant-garde poetry from 1987 to 1992.

 Gunderloy later moved to Rensselaer, New York, where he continued to publish.
 By 1987, he was running a zine BBS, one of the first associated with an underground publication.
 In 1990, Cari Goldberg Janice and (briefly) Jacob Rabinowitz joined as co-editors.
 Gunderloy quit publishing Factsheet Five following the completion of Issue #44 in 1991.

 Hudson Luce purchased the rights to Factsheet Five and published a single issue, Issue #45, with the help of BBS enthusiast Bill Paulouskas, cartoonist Ben Gordon, writer Jim Knipfel, and artist Mark Bloch, who had authored a mail art-related column called "Net Works" during the Gunderloy years.

 R. Seth Friedman then published the magazine for five years in San Francisco, with the help of Christopher Becker, Miriam Wolf and Jerod Pore, until Issue #64 in 1998.
 Circulation grew to 16,000 during that time.

 Gunderloy later worked as a computer programmer before retiring in 2020.
 He co-authored the book SQL Server 7 in Record Time.